Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 - As an admin I am also able to temper with the back-end admin site which allows me to manage all things on the website.
 - When on the products page I can also sort how I want to view them in the order I choose so.
 - All allauth verifications work.
+- Product review testing is something I implemented strongly in this project, making sure all the code works and that I am able to not only post a review but
+I am also able to see other reviews.
+I also carefully looked at every single product to ensure that it was showing up.
+Furthermore, I wanted to make sure that users are not allowed to give a review unless they are logged in.

 ## Bugs